 This vaccine can prevent people from becoming ill from COVID-19.
-Comirnaty does not contain any live virus, and it cannot give you COVID-19.
+The Pfizer COVID-19 vaccine does not contain any live virus, and it cannot give you COVID-19.
 It contains the genetic code for an important part of the SARS-CoV-2 virus called the spike protein.
 After getting the vaccine, your body makes copies of the spike protein.
 Your immune system will then learn to recognise and fight against the SARS-CoV-2 virus.
-The genetic code is broken down quickly by the body.
+The body breaks down the genetic code quickly.